Learn to Play Pop Piano Now – With Easy Steps!

 How to Practise and Improve Your Pop Piano Skills

-Now that you have a good understanding of pop piano and have found a good teacher or school, it’s time to start practising.
-The best way to improve your skills is to practise regularly.
+Now that you have a good understanding of pop piano and have found a good teacher or school, it’s time to start practicing.
+The best way to improve your skills is to practice regularly.
 You should try to dedicate at least 30 minutes a day to playing and make sure you are focusing on the fundamentals.

 Start by learning the basics.
 Spend time learning the different chords and progressions and gradually build up your repertoire.
 You should also focus on developing your technique and playing with a good rhythm.

-At Hark Music, we developed a series of PlayAlong™ videos to help beginners achieving productive home-practices with popular songs and chords progression.
-There are hundred of videos and they are all extended complimentary to active students of Hark! 😀
+At Hark Music, we developed a series of PlayAlong™ videos to help beginners achieve productive home practices with popular songs and chord progression.
+There are hundreds of videos and they are all extended complimentary to active students of Hark! 😀

 It is also important to challenge yourself.
 Try to learn new songs and find new ways to express yourself musically.
 This will help you become a better player and can help you stay motivated.

 Now that you know where to find a good school, here are a few tips to help you get the most out of your practice sessions:

 - Listen to pop music and try to understand the chords and progressions used.

 - Start with simple songs and gradually work your way up to more complex pieces.